Rule 90

 In the mathematical study of cellular automata, Rule 90 is an elementary cellular automaton based on the exclusive or function.
 It consists of a one-dimensional array of cells, each of which can hold either a 0 or a 1 value.
-In each time step all values are simultaneously replaced by the exclusive or of their two neighboring values.
+In each time step all values are simultaneously replaced by the XOR of their two neighboring values.
 Martin, Odlyzko & Wolfram (1984) call it "the simplest non-trivial cellular automaton", and it is described extensively in Stephen Wolfram's 2002 book A New Kind of Science.